 Otherwise, we wouldn't have to do this stuff.

-Why would we need to put opportunities?
+Why would we need to put opportunities for the system?

-Isn't the beauty of America though, Kareem, the idea that our framers and founders, knowing the the original sin, the evil that was slavery, that that and and the battle that that began uh even in the founding days of this country?
+idea that our framers and founders, knowing the original sin, the evil that was slavery, and the battle that began even in the founding days of this country.

-And from that point, I think there's there's no dream that no American can achieve, whether it's owning banks or credit unions or whatever other business they want to get into, Kareem.
+And from that point, I think there's no dream that no American can achieve, whether it's owning banks or credit unions or whatever other business they want to get into, Kareem.

 Okay, so this is Kareem again responding to that.